WinstonQian7/ScreenDistanceMonitor/README.md

 # Eye Distance Monitor for Desktops
 Utlilizes OpenCV Computer Vision and adapts [Ivan Ludvig](https://ivanludvig.github.io/blog/2019/07/20/calculating-screen-to-face-distance-android
-) research paper to detect if distance from webcam to computer screen is healthly (>24 inches).
+) research paper to detect if distance from webcam to computer screen is healthy (>24 inches).
 User will recieve windows toast notification if distance detected is consistantly less than threshold (<24 inches).
 Comes with two configuration methods (*Choose one*),
 1. One time configuration - Measure distance from webcam to user using a ruler.
 Record the measured distance and displayed distance shown in the application (*Displayed distance will vary from measured distance during configuration)*.
 It is recommended to use a ruler pointing straight outward from your webcam to your eye level.
 2. Requires sensor size of the webcam you are currently using. *Varies from webcam manufacturer*